57 matches found

-In the Linux kernel, the following vulnerability has been resolved: arp: Overflow has been prevented in arpreqget.
+In the Linux kernel, the following vulnerability has been resolved: arp: Prevent overflow in arpreqget.
 Syzkaller reported an overflow during the write operation in arpreqget.
-0 When the ioctlSIOCGARP function is called, arpreqget retrieves a neighbor entry and copies neigh-ha to struc...
+0 When the ioctlSIOCGARP function is called, arpreqget retrieves a neighbor entry and copies neigh-ha to struct...

 SUSE CVE-2026-43088